mongodb-labs/mongo-web-shell/docs/rest_api.md

         * Split result into result and error?
         * Should we return a cursor like the mongo js api does?
         * Provide linked "projection" resources.
+        * Anyway to link cursor_methods to the heading?

 * `POST mws/:res_id/db/:collection_name/insert` ::
   [`db.collection.insert(document)`][.insert()] ::